day-trips

 By Bus

-You'd need to take a bus from Malaga to Granada (approximately 2 hours), then another bus from Granada to Sierra Nevada (approximately 1 hour).
-Better saved for overnight stays.
+This works but it's slow for a day trip.
+You'd take a bus from Malaga to Granada (about 2 hours), then another bus from Granada to Pradollano (about 1 hour).
+That's 3 hours each way with the connection, so it's better saved for an overnight stay.

 Best Time to Visit Sierra Nevada